probcomp/autoimcmc/README.md

 TODO: put arxiv link and info here

 The paper describes the automated involutive MCMC construct that was originally implemented in the [**Gen probabilistic programming system**](https://www.gen.dev).
 The code figures in the paper use Gen syntax.

-The code in the paper uses a modified syntax that has not yet been merged into the master branch of Gen. The previous syntax is described as part of the [Gen involution MCMC documentation](https://www.gen.dev/dev/ref/mcmc/#Involution-MCMC-1).
+NOTE: The code in the paper uses a modified syntax that has not yet been merged into the master branch of Gen. The previous syntax is described as part of the [Gen involution MCMC documentation](https://www.gen.dev/dev/ref/mcmc/#Involution-MCMC-1).
+The new syntax, that matches that in the paper, is currently on [this feature branch](https://github.com/probcomp/Gen.jl/tree/20200416-marcoct-translatordsl).

 ## Automated involutive MCMC example using Gen
 The implementation of the techniques described in the paper is in the Gen repository, and not in this repository.